minseok127/ZicIO/README.md

 These files are related to the logic that controls how many I/O requests are issued in parallel in ZicIO.
 From my personal experience, this has a more significant impact on achieving the goal of preparing data just in time for the user, compared to setting the release timing of I/O. This is because users slower than a single I/O request are quite rare.
 Even in the experiments presented in the paper, the slowest queries maintained around three parallel I/O requests.

+While I haven't reviewed all existing I/O techniques, I haven't found others that determine the number of parallel I/O requests based on user speed.
+So, until now, I think the responsibility for deciding block device usage was left entirely to users.
+However, since the kernel virtualizes the device, users are unaware of how much others are using it.
+If the kernel could regulate device usage per user, it could enable fairer resource allocation.
+This idea was implemented as 'PBR' in the code but is no longer used as it is not closely related to the paper's rationale.

 ## zicio_nvme_cmd_timer_wheel.h, zicio_nvme_cmd_timer_wheel.c